ftramer/ad-versarial/README.md

 ## Background
-Perceptual ad-blocking was recently proposed as a novel, more robust, way of automatically detecting online ads, by relying on *visual cues* to detect ads, in the same way as a human user would
+Perceptual ad-blocking was recently proposed as a novel, more robust, way of automatically detecting online ads, by relying on *visual cues* associated with ads, in the same way a human user would
 (see [The Future of Ad Blocking: An Analytical Framework and New Techniques](https://arxiv.org/abs/1705.08568)).